zlaval/cloud-stream-coroutine/Readme.md

 The `containers` folder contains a docker compose file.
 It can be started with `docker-compose up` command and creates the necessary environment.

-Then you can start the application and send a message to it over the REST interface.
+Then you can start the application and send messages to it via the REST interface.

 POST `http://localhost:8080/api/v1/produce-message`

-The message format must be JSON.
+The format of the message body must be JSON.

 ```
 {